Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

-Donna Williams, age 54, is a remarkable person.
-Raised in Australia, she is autistic but didn’t know it until diagnosed at age 26.
+The late Donna Williams was a remarkable person.
+Raised in Australia, she was autistic but didn’t know it until diagnosed at age 26.
 Up to that point, she had been regarded as exceedingly strange.
 “Retarded,” “mental,” “stupid,” and “crazy” were some of the terms used, starting with her own family.

 In many respects, Donna was encased in her own world.
 She would see patterns and spaces, losing herself in what she gazed upon or felt herself a part of.
 She loved making collections of things and endlessly ordering them.
 She largely saw parts of people - hands, arms, faces - and didn’t easily connect the whole person together.
 Similarly, the meaning carried by gesture and intonation was often lost, with the sounds of words alone having an impact.